 We can buy SIP phones from Grandstream, Cisco, Linksys, etc. If we still want to use our traditional analog telephone, we can buy a SIP adapter from them.

 Lots of VOIP carriers can provide SIP services.
-I suggest following VOIP providers:
+We suggest following VOIP providers:

 Following figure describes a simple environment for small business or home based business.